Sgydoo/autoprovision/README.md

 ### vmspec

 This is a Perl script which requires the VMware SDK for Perl.
 You can get this here:

 http://pubs.vmware.com/vsphere-51/index.jsp?topic=%2Fcom.vmware.perlsdk.install.doc%2Fcli_install.3.5.html

 Installation and setup of the Perl SDK on CentOS 6 has been documented in [Appendix D][appendix-d] of Puppet Lunch.

 The script also requires a valid Credential Store.
 See the docs for how to create one.

 ### mkbrood

 Another Perl script.
 This is a wrapper for hatch, which allows provisioning of multiple nodes with one command.
 Really, it's just a looping wrapper script with a fancy YAML configuration file :)

-Requires the Perl module YAML::Tiny (available in CentOS / RHEL as the perl-YAML-Tiny package).
+Requires the Perl module YAML::Tiny (available in CentOS / RHEL as the 'perl-YAML-Tiny' package).

+## Puppet Requirements

+The hatch script has been designed with a Hiera-based node classification in mind.
+To this end, it populates the new node with a couple of custom facter facts:

+* role
+* hiera_environment

+These are simply little snippets of YAML written to role.yaml and hiera_environment.yaml in /etc/puppetlabs/facter/facts.d.

+Of course Puppet allows you to set things up in any way you please, and I'm aware that this may not be the way you do things, but it serves to illustrate the flexibility of Puppet and how other automation tools can interact with it.
+So you can either use this method, or have fun doing it another way!

 [puppet-lunch]: http://puppetlunch.com